Steel Dynamics (NASDAQ:STLD) Releases Q2 2021 Earnings Guidance

-Steel Dynamics (NASDAQ:STLD) last released its quarterly earnings results on Sunday, April 18th.
-The basic materials company reported $2.10 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.98 by $0.12.
-The company had revenue of $3.54 billion during the quarter, compared to analyst estimates of $3.41 billion.
-Steel Dynamics had a return on equity of 20.46% and a net margin of 7.51%.
-The firm’s revenue was up 37.6% on a year-over-year basis.
-During the same quarter last year, the business posted $0.88 earnings per share.
-Analysts predict that Steel Dynamics will post 9.51 earnings per share for the current year.

-Several analysts have issued reports on the stock.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Steel Dynamics from $57.00 to $68.00 and gave the stock a buy rating in a research note on Friday.
-Credit Suisse Group raised their price objective on shares of Steel Dynamics from $52.00 to $55.00 and gave the stock an outperform rating in a research note on Monday, April 19th.
-Morgan Stanley lifted their price target on shares of Steel Dynamics from $70.00 to $71.00 and gave the company an overweight rating in a research note on Monday, June 14th.
-Zacks Investment Research raised shares of Steel Dynamics from a hold rating to a strong-buy rating and set a $56.00 price target for the company in a research note on Tuesday, March 16th.
-Finally, Bank of America raised shares of Steel Dynamics from a neutral rating to a buy rating and lifted their price target for the company from $49.00 to $61.00 in a research note on Tuesday, April 20th.
-One equities research analyst has rated the stock with a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company has a consensus rating of Buy and an average target price of $64.70.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 16th.
+Investors of record on Wednesday, June 30th will be issued a $0.26 dividend.
+The ex-dividend date of this dividend is Tuesday, June 29th.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 1.73%.
+Steel Dynamics’s dividend payout ratio (DPR) is presently 36.62%.

-In related news, SVP Glenn Pushis sold 24,340 shares of Steel Dynamics stock in a transaction that occurred on Tuesday, April 27th.
-The shares were sold at an average price of $54.81, for a total transaction of $1,334,075.40.
-Following the transaction, the senior vice president now directly owns 137,536 shares of the company’s stock, valued at $7,538,348.16.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, Director Keith E. Busse sold 178,375 shares of Steel Dynamics stock in a transaction that occurred on Friday, May 7th.
-The shares were sold at an average price of $63.16, for a total transaction of $11,266,165.00.
-Following the transaction, the director now directly owns 955,041 shares in the company, valued at $60,320,389.56.
+In related news, SVP Glenn Pushis sold 24,340 shares of the company’s stock in a transaction dated Tuesday, April 27th.
+The shares were sold at an average price of $54.81, for a total value of $1,334,075.40.
+Following the completion of the sale, the senior vice president now owns 137,536 shares of the company’s stock, valued at $7,538,348.16.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Keith E. Busse sold 71,625 shares of the stock in a transaction dated Monday, May 10th.
+The shares were sold at an average price of $65.05, for a total transaction of $4,659,206.25.
+Following the completion of the transaction, the director now owns 955,041 shares of the company’s stock, valued at approximately $62,125,417.05.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 294,085 shares of company stock worth $18,528,260.
-5.20% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 294,085 shares of company stock valued at $18,528,260.
+5.20% of the stock is owned by insiders.

 Steel Dynamics, Inc, together with its subsidiaries, operates as a steel producer and metal recycler in the United States.
 It operates through three segments: Steel Operations, Metals Recycling Operations, and Steel Fabrication Operations.
 The Steel Operations segment offers hot and cold roll, and coated steel products; structural flange beams and channel sections, flat bars, large unequal leg angles, reinforcing bars, as well as standard strength carbon, intermediate alloy hardness, and premium grade rail products; engineered special-bar-quality products; and merchant-bar-quality products, including channels, angles, flats, merchant rounds, and reinforcing steel bars; and other engineered round steel bars.